First passage time properties of diffusion with a broad class of stochastic diffusion coefficients: FPT properties

 where $ \mathrm{erfc} (\cdot ) $ is the complementary error function.
 Similarly, from Eq.~(\ref{eq:fptdd}), by the variable transformation $ t'' = \int_{0}^{t} \left\langle D(t') \right\rangle dt' / x_{0}^{2} $, for the corresponding diffusion with ensemble-averaged diffusivity, we obtain the cumulative probability of particles arrived at the boundary by time $ t $:

 The complementary error function is approximately zero when its argument is larger than or equal to two.
 On the other hand, when the argument becomes smaller than two, the function becomes larger rapidly.
 Here, we denote the solution of the equation $ 4 \sqrt{ \left\langle S(t) \right\rangle t} = x_{0} $ as $ t_{s} $.
 From Eq.~(\ref{eq:ppcdd}) and the equation for $ t_{s} $, we can see that $ t_{s} $ represents the time at which the cumulative probability of arriving particles in the corresponding diffusion with ensemble-averaged diffusivity begins to rise rapidly from almost zero.
-Thus, taking the cumulative probability of particles arrived at the boundary by time $ t_{s} $ in the corresponding diffusion with ensemble-averaged diffusivity as a criterion, from Eq.~(\ref{eq:gppp}), the excess cumulative probability of early arriving particles is given by \begin{widetext}
+Thus, taking the cumulative probability of particles arrived at the boundary by time $ t_{s} $ in the corresponding diffusion with ensemble-averaged diffusivity as a criterion, from Eq.~(\ref{eq:gppp}), the excess cumulative probability of early-arriving particles is given by \begin{widetext}

-\end{widetext} From this equation, we can see that for a given $ x_{0} $, the excess cumulative probability of early arriving particles is determined only by the time average of $ D(t;\omega ) $.
+\end{widetext} From this equation, we can see that for a given $ x_{0} $, the excess cumulative probability of early-arriving particles is determined only by the time average of $ D(t;\omega ) $.

 For $ t_{s} $ sufficiently smaller than the time that characterizes the change in $ D(t) $, we can show that even if the ensemble averages of stochastic DCs are the same, diffusion with a stochastic DC with a larger supremum exhibits a more efficient transport in an early arrival of particles at the absorbing boundary.
 When $ t_{s} $ is sufficiently smaller than the time that characterizes the change in $ D(t) $, particles begin to reach the absorbing boundary before the time change in $ D(t) $ occurs.
-We have an approximation for the first passage time distribution $ g(t,x_{0}) $ on the short time side,
+We have an approximation for the FPT distribution $ g(t,x_{0}) $ on the short-time side,